Joshalphonse/Portfolio-Workshop/docs/PRESENTING_THE_PROJECTS.md

     <p padding="40px"><img src="assets/view-properties.png" alt="Add data set" width="40%" height="40%"></p>

 2. Click the selection tags and select 'Manage Choices'.
-Input the tags you made in your project collection(programming languages, frameworks, software etc...)
+Change the labels and values to the tags you made in your project collection(programming languages, frameworks, software etc...)
     <p padding="40px"><img src="assets/manage-choices.png" alt="manage choices" width="40%" height="40%"></p>

 3. Add a Title to the page and change the text to 'No Results'.
 Right click the the title, select View Properties and change the id to 'noResultsFound'.
 Next, select 'Hidden on load'.   <p padding="40px"><img src="assets/no-results.png" alt="no results" width="40%" height="40%"></p>